Eddie Fisher (baseball): Early life

 Fisher was born on July 16, 1936, in Shreveport, Louisiana to J.T. and Louise Fisher.
 At a young age, Fisher moved with his family to Oklahoma, where he attended Friendship High School in Friendship, Oklahoma.
 He had a high school graduating class of 15 students.
 He played on Friendship's baseball team, and was an all-state pitcher on the school's 1954 state Class C championship team.
 Fisher was the winning pitching in the state championship game.
 His future wife Betty also attended Friendship, and they married the year after graduation.

 Fisher also played American Legion baseball in Jackson County, Oklahoma.
-From 1952-54, between his play for Friendship and in American Legion baseball, Fisher won 80 games and pitched six no-hitters.
+From 1952 to 1954 between his play for Friendship and in American Legion baseball, Fisher won 80 games and pitched six no-hitters.
 It has also been reported he won 76 games at Friendship.
 In 1953, he pitched a perfect game in American Legion play.
 He played first base when not pitching, and had a combined .350 batting average over the same period.
 One of his American Legion teammates was fellow future major league relief pitcher Lindy McDaniel.

 Fisher also played two or three years of semiprofessional baseball for the Roy Deal Gassers of Oklahoma City.
 Deal subsequently helped Fisher obtain a scholarship to the University of Oklahoma.